alex-dozer/ben-archive/README.md

 I haven't touched this in months, and all of it is a draft.
 Just getting parts to work before polish is applied.

+some macro tests are real commented since i tried to use them to develop substack tutorials.

 ## ben - The Observability without lock-in

 ---